HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/configmap_sharing_dx.md

 # Co-Deployment Configuration Sharing

+!!!attention
+    This configuration sharing capability is currently in *incubator* status and is **not ready for production use**.
+Features in the incubator phase are experimental, subject to change, and intended for evaluation and feedback only.
+For more information, see [Incubator Features Definition](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_experimental_features.md).

 This guide explains how you can use the standardized configuration sharing feature between HCL products (such as DX, LEAP, and MX) deployed in the same Kubernetes namespace.
 The goal is to simplify integration, reduce manual configuration, and create a single source of truth for common settings.

 ## Overview